fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 ## <a id="logging-out-of-flux"></a>Logging Out of Flux

 "You're logged in!" - that alert gets old pretty quickly.
 Let's take it out, and replace it with a logout button.
-Add the following code below the login div in index.html:
+Add the following code below the login div in `index.html`:

+{% label %}index.html{% endlabel %}
 ```html
 <!-- main container -->
 <div id='container' class="ui container">